18 Tips to Help You Reduce Employee Turnover

 - Select the right people in the first place through behavior-based testing and competency screening.
 Sure, an onsite interview gives you a feel for whether the person can fit within your culture, but your key to selecting the best employees is to determine how well they can do the job.
 The right person, in the right seat, on the right bus is the starting point.

 - Offer an attractive, competitive, comprehensive benefits package with components such as life insurance, disability insurance and flexible hours.
 One young employee whose stated reason for accepting a job offer was the availability of a 401(k) match is not the exception.
 Research on Millennials and money indicates that they do not want to repeat the mistakes of their parents.
-Better benefits equal reduced employee turnover.
+Better benefits packages reduce employee turnover.

 - Provide opportunities for people to share their knowledge on-the-job via training sessions, presentations, mentoring others and team assignments.
 Employees like to share what they know; the act of teaching others ensures the employee's own learning.
 Training others is the best indicator of learning.